The bulldozing and desecration of Hawea Heiau in Maunalua (Hawai'i Kai) is a travesty.

 4. Do you feel that all HI SHPD partners work toward shared objectives?
 Do you feel HI SHPD resources are used effectively?
 If not, why?

-5. Does communication flow freely or are there communications barriers within
+5. Does communication flow freely or are there communications barriers within the HI SHPD that limit how information flows to the public?

 6. How would you describe morale in the HI SHPD?
 Do you have recommendations for improvement?